Canician90/Test-Login-Function-Gmail/README.md

 Automatic testing of the Gmail login function

+1.Create a new project

+2.Configure Build Path / Add External JARs for Selenium

-1. Web driver setting for Chrome
+3. Web driver setting for Chrome

-2. Command to open the Gmail login page and maximize the page
+4. Command to open the Gmail login page and maximize the page

-3. Enter the email address and click the next button
+5. Enter the email address and click the next button

-4. Print a message in the console if the test has been completed ("Test Successful" or "Test Failure")
+6. Print a message in the console if the test has been completed ("Test Successful" or "Test Failure")